alpnix/Beginner-Tkinter/README.md

 # pythonTkinter
-In this repository I will keep my Python Tkinter projects.
+In this repository I will keep a couple of my beginner Python Tkinter projects.